sculptures • permaculture • primitive technology • kayaking • links • index • about

 Tarps

 Though tarps offer no bug protection and limited refuge from wind, they are popular with some.
 Finding one that’s lightweight can take some careful shopping though.
-By the time you include stakes, rope for tie downs and a ground cloth for your sleeping bag, this setup can easily outweigh a rommy sil-nylon tent that offers superior protection.
-On the other hand, if you do your homework, a well thought out sil-nylon tarp can make an inexpensive, light and compact rain shelter.
-And without a doubt, in rainy weather, a tarp really shines as the group can congregate and cook in comfort.
+By the time you include stakes, cord for tie downs and a ground cloth for your sleeping bag, this setup can easily outweigh a roomy sil-nylon or DCF tent that offers superior protection.
+On the other hand, if you do your homework, a well thought out tarp can make an inexpensive, light and compact rain shelter.
+And without a doubt, in rainy weather, a group tarp really shines as everyone can congr

 In a pinch, use 3-4 mil plastic sheeting for a tarp.
 No need for grommets.
 Just use sheetbend knots to tie the corners out and your throw rope for a ridgeline.
 Not durable but cheap & light.